predict and related methods for class “spdur”.

 Value

-Returns a data frame with 1 column corresponding to type
+Returns a data frame with 1 column corresponding to type, in the same

 Details